mantoni/glob-events.js/README.md

 - `removeAllListeners([event])`: Unregisters all listeners, or all listeners for the given event.
 Matching rules are not applied.
-- `removeMatchingListeners(event)`: Unregisters all listeners matching the given event name as descirbed in the [glob-tree match expressions][].
+- `removeMatchingListeners(event)`: Unregisters all listeners matching the given event name as described in the [glob-tree match expressions][].
 - `listeners([event][, options])`: Returns all listeners, or all listeners for the given event.
 Matching rules are applied on the event name as described in the [glob-tree match expressions][].